logux/docs/protocols/ws/spec.md

 Fourth position contains [`connect`] receiving time and `connected` sending time.
 Time should be a milliseconds elapsed since 1 January 1970 00:00:00 UTC.
 Receiver may use this information to calculate difference between sender and receiver time.
 It could prevents problems if somebody has wrong time or wrong time zone.
 Calculated time fix should be used to correct action’s `time` in [`sync`] messages.

-Right after this message receiver should send [`sync`] message with all new actions since last connection (all actions on first connection).
+Right after this message receiver should send [`sync`] message with all new actions since last connection (all actions on first connection) and then [`ready`] message.

 In most cases client will initiate connection, so server will answer `connected`.